 Here’s a product description example with no copy.
-According to VWO, an online store called FreestyleXtreme ran a product description split test.
-Their test included a Control page with a product description and a Variation page with no product description.
-They were surprised when they found out that the page with no product description converted 31.88% better and had a 96% confidence level.
+According to VWO, an online store called FreestyleXtreme ran a split test.
+Their test included two landing pages – one with and another without a product description.
+They were surprised when they found out that the page without copy converted 31.88% better and had a 96% confidence level.

 There are several factors as to why the product descriptions didn’t convert well.
-It’s possible they weren’t written correctly for the audience.
-Where product descriptions are placed on your store may lower conversions.
-The format they were written may have been the problem.
-However, when it comes to your specific store, testing whether or not you should have product descriptions on your store can help you better understand how to proceed on future product pages.
+It’s possible they weren’t written correctly for the audience, they were placed in a less visible area, or were written in the wrong format.
+However, when it comes to your specific store, testing whether or not you should have product descriptions, in the first place, can help you better understand how to optimize future product pages.

-Having optimized product descriptions can help improve your search engine optimization (SEO).
-By optimizing your product descriptions to include specific keywords, you can help improve your chances of ranking high on Google.
-Without product descriptions, you may be able to optimize your images for keywords, but your product page may not appear high in search engines due to a lack of content.
+Having optimized product details can help improve your search engine optimization (SEO).
+By optimizing your item description to include specific keywords, you can help improve your chances of ranking high on Google.
+Without product descriptions, you may be able to optimize your images for keywords, but your product page may not appear high in search results due to a lack of content.